ShaolinZhang/appinv_tinywebdb_php/README.md

-PHP TinyWebDB script to MIT App Inventor 2
+PHP TinyWebDB Script for MIT App Inventor 2
 ====================
 Developed by Shaolin Zhang, at Shanghai World Foreign Language Middle School.
 Submit issues on GitHub or send email with logs to shaolin@shaolinzhang.com, I'll look into it.